civicrm/cxnapp/doc/admin-screen.md

  * When using `mode=iframe`, the URL should point to a page with negligble decorations.
  * Include an authentication token in any URL which points to private information (such as `settings` or `logs`).
+ * The keys within `links` should have these interpretations:
+    * `docs`: Displays documentation about how to use the app.
+    * `logs`: Displays records about interactions between the site and the app.
+Facilitate debugging.
+    * `settings`: Display a configuration form.
+    * `support`: Display an issue tracker, knowledge-base, or contact infor for addressing help requests.
+    * `welcome`: Display a welcome dialog.
+(It may be useful for this page to be an alias for `docs` or `settings`.)

 ## Implementation: Built-in